 In The Community

-In 2013, the association distributed nearly $20,000 in donations to the following nonprofit organizations: the Austin Fire Department, Capital Area Food Bank of Texas, the East Austin Conservancy, Hospice Austin and Meals on Wheels.
+Over recent years, the association has distributed nearly $20,000 in donations to the following nonprofit organizations: the Austin Fire Department, Capital Area Food Bank of Texas, the East Austin Conservancy, Hospice Austin and Meals on Wheels.